survivejs/react-book/manuscript/12_authoring_libraries.md

 T> The example uses the same `merge` utility we defined earlier on.
 You should check [the boilerplate](https://github.com/bebraw/react-component-boilerplate) itself for the exact configuration.

+T> If your library is using ES6 exclusively, [rollup](https://www.npmjs.com/package/rollup) can be a valid, simple alternative to Webpack.

 ## npm Lifecycle Hooks

 npm provides various lifecycle hooks that can be useful.
 Suppose you are authoring a React component using Babel and some of its goodies.
 You could let the *package.json* `main` field point at the UMD version as generated above.
 This won't be ideal for those consuming the library through npm, though.